 - The Macquarie Atlas of Indigenous Australia is incredibly detailed

-- The Biggest Estate On Earth: How Aborigines Made Australia by Bill Gammage, about the systematic way that Aboriginal people managed the land
+- The Biggest Estate On Earth: How Aborigines Made Australia by Bill Gammage, about the systematic way that Aboriginal peoples managed and cared for the land

 - Growing Up Aboriginal in Australia, a collection of stories and memories by Aboriginal people about their experiences of life in Australia

-- Read the true stories of two legendary Aboriginal men who spent a lot of time in Melbourne: actor Uncle Jack Charles and musician Archie Roach
+- Read the true stories of two late, legendary Aboriginal men who spent a lot of time in Melbourne: actor Uncle Jack Charles and musician Uncle Archie Roach

 - For fiction readers, some of my favourite Aboriginal authors are Tara June Winch, Melissa Lukashenko and Tony Birch

-There are also many excellent movies and documentaries if you prefer to learn that way:
+There are also many excellent movies and documentaries:

 - In My Blood It Runs – an award-winning documentary that follows 10-year-old Arrernte boy Dujuan